ddykiel/ddykiel.github.io/additional-about/index.md

 ## Welcome!

-This is my "additional about" section.
+This is my "additional about" section, which contains miscellaneous tidbits of information.

 ## Top Words